List of 2008 Indian Premier League auctions and personnel signings: Auction-2

 The second IPL auction for foreign players took place in Mumbai on 11 March 2008.
 26 players including unsold players from auction-1 signed up for the auction.
 The base price was set at US$50,000.
 14 players were sold in the auction.
 James Hopes was the costliest player at US$300,000.
 Dimitri Mascarenhas became the first English player to sign up for IPL.
 Mohammed Yousuf again remained unsold in 2nd auction due to continuing dispute with Indian Cricket League.
 IPL allowed teams to cross 8 foreign players limit.
-Players sold lower than their signed up price were paid remaining amount by IPL.
+Players sold lower than their signed up price were paid the remaining amount by IPL.

 Under-19 Draft

 Along with 2nd Auction, the 15 players from winners of 2008 Under-19 Cricket World Cup along with Viraj Kadbe were picked upon draft system based upon US National Football League.
 The franchises were randomly allotted numbers from 1 to 8.
 The franchise assigned the number 1 got the choice of picking player first and then the second franchise and so on.
 After eight players were picked, the order of the bidding reversed.
 Delhi was the first team and chose Pradeep Sangwan.
 Deccan Chargers passed on both of their drafts.
 Delhi Daredevils also picked only one of the draft while Chennai Super Kings picked three players.
 The players with Ranji experience were paid US$ 50,000 and remaining US$ 30,000.